-This type of cell, and especially its high degree of efficiency, is of utmost importance for space research.The company RWE Space Solar Power of Heilbronn already manufactures cells of this type - on surfaces Much more
+optimum in electrical energy ".
+This type of cell, and in particular its high degree of efficiency, is of paramount importance for space research.
+RWE Space Solar Power in Heilbronn already manufactures cells of this type - on surfaces Much more

 - Dr. Andreas Bett, Fraunhofer ISE - tel: +49 761 4588 5257, fax: +49 761

 4588 9275 - email: firstname.lastname@example.org

-Sources: Depeche IDW, press release of Fraunhofer Institute ISE,
+Sources: Depeche IDW, Fraunhofer ISE press release,

 Editor: Nicolas Condette, email@example.com